RebornBeat/Hearth/README.md

 ### The per-tick pipeline

-Fixed for every tick, native or meta, regardless of how many loops are loaded:
+Fixed for every tick, native or meta, regardless of how many loops or strategies are
+loaded:

 ```
 TICK
  1. INTERCEPT   host emits event (prompt / tool call / state change)
  2. RESOLVE     registry resolves which loops fire this tick
                 (scope match + trigger match + composes_with check)
+ 3. TRAVERSE    context resolution — relevant prior state + impact subgraph
+                (via the Traversal API; strategy pluggable, result canonical)
- 3. STEP        each resolved loop steps — cheap checks first,
+ 4. STEP        each resolved loop steps against the synced context —
-                deep replay only on trigger
+                cheap checks first, deep replay only on trigger
- 4. AGGREGATE   one verdict per tick — worst verdict wins:
+ 5. AGGREGATE   one verdict per tick — worst verdict wins:
                 HALT > BACKTRACK(dmax) > REPAIR > CONTINUE
+ 6. SYNC        backward sync confirmed; forward sync of consequences —
+                mandatory before release on REPAIR / BACKTRACK
- 5. EMIT        one trace record per loop + one tick record
+ 7. EMIT        one trace record per loop + one tick record
+                (including the traversal record itself)
- 6. RELEASE     CONTINUE releases the tick to the host;
+ 8. RELEASE     CONTINUE releases the tick to the host;
                 anything else holds, per verdict
 ```

-The pipeline never changes when loops are added.
-A new loop adds checks to step 3 — never ticks, never stages. **Addition is monotonic.** Flash in a modality loop, a tool gate, a scenario policy: same ticks, same rhythm, more eyes per tick.
+The pipeline never changes when loops or strategies are added.
+A new loop adds checks to step 4; a new strategy adds traversal behavior inside step 3 — never ticks, never steps. **Addition is monotonic.** Flash in a modality loop, a tool gate, a scenario policy, a custom traversal strategy: same ticks, same rhythm, more eyes and better navigation per tick.
 This is why addition never destabilizes the host.

 ### The non-rewrite guarantee